Curriculum - Teaching and learning - Assessment

-Although Ian Taylor has been doing amazing work around the country helping schools improve at a departmental and middle management level, it is his work as a maths teacher that brought him to national attention.
+Although Ian Taylor has been doing amazing work around the country helping primary and secondary schools embrace a genuinely transformational curriculum, it is his work as a maths teacher that brought him to national attention.

 And we are not talking any ordinary maths teacher either which, when you spend time working with Ian, you will soon come to understand.

 Ian enjoyed a meteoric rise from his first teaching job in one of Middlesbrough’s – ergo one of the UK’s – toughest schools to leading a team of 22 maths departments across a cluster of challenging schools via AST status and a growing reputation nationally for helping all teachers be even better at what they do.

 He is an energetic, charismatic speaker, eminently practical not only with a clear understanding of the processes and structures all schools deal with - and how to get them right - but also a point blank refusal to let those structures inhibit teachers from creating innovative, engaging and highly effective lessons to bring the best out of all children.

 And by all children, we mean all children - from the disaffected underachiever to the academic high flyer in search of a challenge to the child who just finds it all too hard.

 "Make it relevant, make it engaging and make the data work for you relentlessly."